ucsb-cs156/w24/lab/team02.md

 To add an SQL database table in Spring Boot, you typically add two files:

-* A Java class that is annotated with `@Entity`; each instance of this class represents a single row in the database table
+* A Java class that is annotated with `@Entity`; each instance of this class represents a single row in the database table.
+Name should be a singular noun.
+Add the file in the same directory/package as the other `@Entity` classes.
 * A Java class that is annotated with `@Repository`; each instance of this class represents a database table.
+Name should be the Entity name followed by `Repository`.
+Add the file in the same directory/package as the other `@Repository` classes.

 There is more information in the issues on the Kanban board to guide you through the rest of the process.